Skip to main content

 Stop 6 — Moro Rock (1:30 PM)

 Moro Rock is the giant granite dome you can see from the park entrance, three miles up Crescent Meadow Road.
-To get to the top: 350 carved stairs, 300 feet of elevation, and one of the best 360-degree views in the lower Sierra.
+To get to the top: about 400 carved stone steps, roughly 300 feet of elevation, and one of the best 360-degree views in the lower Sierra.
 On a clear day you can see Mount Whitney (the tallest peak in the contiguous US) from the summit.

 Plan 20 minutes up, 15 minutes at the top, 15 minutes down.
 Wear actual shoes — flip-flops on damp granite is how people roll an ankle.
 The handrail is there for a reason.

-One quirk: Crescent Meadow Road is closed to private vehicles in the summer (Memorial Day to Labor Day).
-You'll park at Giant Forest Museum and take the free shuttle.
-Add 20 minutes total.
-Outside the summer window, drive yourself.
+One quirk: Crescent Meadow Road is closed to private vehicles on summer weekends and holidays (late May through early September).
+On weekends, park at the Giant Forest Museum and take the free shuttle (add 20 minutes).
+Weekdays in summer + the off-season, you can drive in.

 Stop 7 — Crystal Cave (2:30 PM, optional)